kaushikketala/jumboTail_Assignment/README.md

 Most search bars use K = 1 or 2

+for final3:

+this gives me a recommendation based on the frequency of occuring do this helps to get a better understanding how frequent the product is bought

+we just increment the frequency whenever the product is bought.

 The similar thing can be extended to more data because its of time O(N) this actually helps a lot and also with the data retrival fastly.